Isle of Man Guide Isle of Man Guide Logo

 Location

 A top Crellins Hill on the corner.
 Entrance off Kindswood Grove where cars enter to park.
 To avoid climbing Crellins Hill, go on a Monday to Saturday and take the lift for the car park marked with signed for the museum.
-Cross the blue footbridge and take the gentle include up to the museum.
+Cross the blue footbridge and take the gentle incline up to the museum.

 By Vehicle: